 Key differences – NOPAT vs. Net Income

 There are many differences between NOPAT vs Net Income.
 Let’s have a look –

 - NOPAT is a measure of operational efficiency for the investors.
 If investors know “net income,” they can ascertain NOPAT easily.
 But if they know NOPAT, to ascertain “net income,” they need to know the interest rate on debt.

-- While computing NOPAT, interest expenses on debt are not deducted.
+- While calculating NOPAT, interest expenses on debt are not deducted.
 While ascertaining net income, interest expenses on debt are deducted.

 - NOPAT helps investors make a comparison among firms on operational efficiency.
 Net income helps investors get a profitability ratio of the firm (but having a glance at net income doesn’t create value since to find out “net income,” even non-cash expenses like depreciation is also deducted).

 - In NOPAT, the actual tax expenses are calculated.
 But in net income, tax expenses get significantly reduced due to the effect of leverage.

 - Looking at one ratio will not offer the investors sufficiency; each investor should look at both NOPAT and net income to get the idea of profitability, actual taxes to be paid, interest expenses on debt, and the effect of leverage on profitability.